-By the time he made it to a Union encampment in Baton Rouge in March 1863, Peter had been through hell.
+By the time Peter had made it to a Union encampment in Baton Rouge in March 1863, he had been through hell.
 Bloodhounds had chased him.
 He had been pursued for miles, had run barefoot through creeks and across fields.
 He had survived, if barely.
 When he reached the soldiers, Peter’s clothing was ragged and soaked with mud and sweat.

 Raised welts and strafe marks crisscrossed his back.
 The marks extended from his buttocks to his shoulders, calling to mind the viciousness and power with which he had been beaten.
 It was a hideous constellation of scars: visual proof of the brutality of slavery.
 And for thousands of white people, it was a shocking image that helped fuel the fires of abolition during the Civil War.

 A photograph of Peter’s back became one of the most widely circulated images of slavery of its time, galvanizing public opinion and serving as a wordless indictment of the institution of slavery.
 Peter's disfigured back helped bring the stakes of the Civil War to life, contradicting Southerners’ insistence that their slaveholding was a matter of economic survival, not racism.
 And it showed just how important mass media was during the war that nearly destroyed the United States.

 Not much is known about Peter aside from the testimony he gave the medical examiners at the camp and the image of his back and the keloid scars he suffered from his beating.
 He told examiners that he had left the plantation 10 days earlier, and that the man who whipped him was the plantation’s overseer, Artayou Carrier.
 After the whipping, he was told he had become “sort of crazy” and had threatened his wife.
 As he lay in bed recovering, the plantation owner fired the overseer.
 But Peter had already determined to escape.